The Best Clients Go To Those Who Have Their Marketing Strategy Sharpened to a Fine Edge

 Having a solid marketing strategy makes everything else so much easier and effective: your advertising almost writes itself, your sales cycle shortens, Customers seek you out, you have profit to use to grow even stronger.

 But let’s be honest.
-Sharpening Strategy isn’t where most businesses turn to who are wanting to raise themselves out of the hamster wheel of survival.
+Sharpening Strategy isn’t where most businesses turn to when they want (need?) to free themselves from the “hamster wheel of survival”.
 They’re looking for (and often need) short-term wins.
 Fair enough.
-There are certainly short-term wins to be had in launching a solid online advertising program.
+There are certainly short-term wins to be had.

 The 5 Winning Factors of Marketing Strategy